 - Identify NPS drivers, and analyse them using a priority matrix.
 You can only find out what is driving NPS if you measure correlation with several carefully selected variables.
 These can both be pre-defined (e.g. known customer characteristics), as well as additional satisfaction drivers (e.g. product delivery, packaging, service).
 Once you analyse the impact of all the variables on NPS in both your baseline and subsequent surveys, you’re establishing a list of the things you need to invest in that will actually improve NPS.

-- Design feedback processes to embed customer feedback throughout the organisation.
-By identifying the routing of feedback through your organisation, you can enable the right stakeholders to engage directly with customers, so that you can quickly solve your Detractors’ problems, or benefit from your Promoters’ enthusiasm.
+- Design feedback processes to embed customer feedback throughout the organization.
+By identifying the routing of feedback through your organization, you can enable the right stakeholders to engage directly with customers, so that you can quickly solve your Detractors’ problems, or benefit from your Promoters’ enthusiasm.
 Just as important is setting up a process through which you will create action plans and monitor improvement initiatives.

 A tool like Starred’s Priority Matrix helps you identify your NPS drivers by ranking up to 10 variables according to customer satisfaction and impact on NPS.
 It also helps you visualise which variables you need to improve, leverage, monitor, or maintain.